WenjieZ/distributed-frank-wolfe/README.md

 # distributed-frank-wolfe
+This repository accompanies my working paper

-A PySpark Implementation of my paper "Distributed Frank-Wolfe Framework for Learning Low-Rank Matrices with the Trace Norm".
+- A Distributed Frank-Wolfe Framework for Learning Low-Rank Matrices with the Trace Norm

+as well as my PhD dissertation

+- A Distributed Frank-Wolfe Framework for Trace Norm Minimization